 - and vertical FOV (Field of View) which can be in the region of 450 for IR, 630 for HD Optical.

 As sensors are often used in combination, they could be constrained by one common set of limitations.

 Depending on which sensor (IR, HD Optical or SAR) is being used, a field of vision area of between 1km in diameter to 2km across can be observed when arriving at the initial point of detection.

 Within 15 minutes of walking the search area to find human targets is 3.14km2.
 This increases to 12.57km2 after 30 minutes and, 50.27 km2 after 60 minutes.

-If target/s have moved further than the initial observable span of the AUV-borne sensors, the ISR (Intelligence, Surveillance and Reconnaissance) mission converts to a search mode with accompanying risk that it becomes more difficult to find, and to connect targets with the initial point of detection.
+If target/s have moved further than the initial observable span of the AUV-borne sensors it will cause ISR (Intelligence, Surveillance and Reconnaissance) missions to convert to a search mode.
+This comes with accompanying risk that it becomes more difficult to find, and to connect targets with the initial point of detection.

 The initial observable span of UAV based sensors reduces from 100% after 15 minutes of the target search area to 25% after 30 minutes and 6% after 60 minutes and the search challenge increases exponentially.
 All of this assumes the flight speed of standard drones.
 Clearly with greater speed the efficacy of response (OODA) is greatly enhanced.

 At an average speed of 60km/h, conventional UAVs cannot achieve much efficiency if they reach long range targets belatedly after the situation has changed significantly.

 At 200km/h high speed low altitude drones would reach a target 60km away in 15minutes, a conventional UAV would still be 45km and 45 minutes away.
 The target environment can change unrecognisably during that time.